jacksonyeung/first-step-for-github/README.md

-# Git for First Step
+# Guide for Your First Repository

 This article would share the experience for setting up your first repository by 2 types of cloning methods, Https and SSH-Key.
 And how to share the remote repositories to your friends or colleagues.